TariqAHassan/S4Torch/README.md

 Note that the `speechcommands10` dataset uses a subset of 10 speech commands, as in the [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
-If you would like to train against all speech commands, you can use the `speechcommands` dataset.
+If you would like to train against all speech commands, you can use the `speechcommands` dataset instead.

 ## Components